Gassandrid/ewan.my/content/Notes/Calculus III/Conceptual Notes/Vector Curvature.md

 **Definition:** Curvature is a measure of how much the direction vector changes

-## How does the derivative of a direction/tangent vector change?
+## How Does the Derivative of a direction/tangent Vector Change?

 Essentially, this is talking about the speed/velocity of the curve.
 But the thing is, the velocity at which we traverse the curve has no effect on the actual curvature itself.